 Does every developmental milestone cause a sleep regression?

 A baby with great sleep habits, which includes regular naps and bedtimes will have a much easier time adjusting to developmental milestones.
-In fact, your baby may not have an all-out sleep regression around that time, and you may not even be aware that your baby is adjusting to a developmental milestone during the night if you have a great sleeper.
+In fact, you may not even be aware that your baby is adjusting to a developmental milestone during the night if you have a great sleeper.

 Nonetheless, developmental milestones can cause sleep regressions for some babies, so here’s how to handle regressions if they do happen.

 As your baby grows into his toddler years, he’ll start developing motor skills.
 This is super cute to behold, but it can create a little havoc with baby’s sleep.
-This is because your baby may be eager to practice these milestones, somewhat unconsciously, at bedtime and nighttime.
+Your baby may be eager to practice these milestones, somewhat unconsciously, at bedtime and nighttime.

-If your baby is starting to crawl, he may end up “practicing” on all fours just as he is going to bed, and you would need to assist him in lying down.
+If your baby is starting to crawl, he may end up getting into a crawl position on all fours just as he is going to bed.
+You may need to assist him in lying down.
+Again, it is best to wait, watch and give him time to lie down on his own, but if he seems stuck, go in and help him.
 A baby who has started to sit up or pull up may get stuck in a sitting or standing position and not be able to sit or lie down on her own yet, so you would need to help her do so until she stays lying down and goes to sleep.
+Watch to see if he is able to lie down from these positions during daytime play and encourage lots of daytime mobility and practice.
+If he is able to lie down on his own during the day, it is best to allow him to get comfortable on his own at night.

-If your child tends to fall asleep in a sitting or standing position, I find it is best if you lie him down instead of letting him fall over or fall down.
-Falling over can startle him and/or he could get hurt.
+If your child tends to fall asleep in a standing position, I find it is best if you lie him down instead of letting him fall.
+Falling over can startle him or he could get hurt.
 He may wake again when you lie him down and you may have to start the process over again, but it is better than baby hurting himself.
+If he falls asleep in a sitting position, it is best to allow him to lie down on his own.

 Typically, if your baby is stuck in one of these stages, it can require a lot of repetition, and I wish I could offer you a quick solution, but this is just one of those exercises that needs patience, consistency, and a sense of humor.